 Bottom line

-The next time you receive a message from an unknown number, save yourself a world of trouble and financial stress.
+The next time you receive a message from an unknown number, lower your financial stress by proceeding with caution.

 Scan the push notification’s preview text for any warning signs instead of opening the message, then confidently delete it.